Job Title Inflation: Say Hello To The New Entry-Level Head Of

 Managers on the other hand stated that what Gen Z lack in experience they make up for in perseverance (34%) and entrepreneurial mindset (24%) – with two thirds of employers expressing how impressed they are with the level of autonomy this generation can handle.

-Martin adds: “Many Gen Z’s would have completed their education remotely, subsequently transitioning into the workforce, often adopting a hybrid approach to work.
+Sean adds: “Many Gen Z’s would have completed their education remotely, subsequently transitioning into the workforce, often adopting a hybrid approach to work.
 Embracing solo work and digital check-ins or updates, rather than face-to-face interactions, has become the standard for these young professionals – so it comes as no surprise that they can thrive in this environment.”

 The drawback to this is that social skills have taken a hit.
 An overwhelming 73% of hiring managers state that soft skills such as communication, relationship management, rapport building, and collaborative working are all lacking in this generation.